Both photography and design projects depend on the client’s subjective appreciation of aesthetics.

 3.3.1.3 / Graphic design

-During the graphic design stage, I conceive the look of the web site, its graphical user interface, using form, color, images and typography.
+During the graphic design stage, I conceive the look of the website, its graphical user interface, using form, color, images and typography.

 Results: